-Cash and cash equivalents consist of cash on hand, time deposit and highly liquid investments with maturity of less than three months.
+Cash and cash equivalents consist of cash on hand, time deposit that are not restricted as to withdrawal or use and highly liquid investments with maturity of less than three months.

 (e) Restricted cash

 The Group's restricted cash represents mainly deposits held in a designated bank account related to online payments service and other restricted cash items.